-All allegations of abuse will be taken seriously, acted upon and handled in accordance with the Adult Safeguarding policy and procedure.
-Crisis will work, when necessary, with appropriate local agencies to ensure that adults at risk are protected through the effective operation of its safeguarding procedures.
+All allegations of abuse will be taken seriously, acted upon and handled in accordance with the Adult Safeguarding Policy and Procedure.
+Crisis will work, when necessary, with appropriate local agencies to ensure that adults at risk are protected through the effective operation of its safeguarding procedures, including supporting adults at risk to access independent advocacy services where relevant.